aparnabansal0601/DO_Test_Web_App/README.md

 Containerize & Deploy a static website on DigitalOcean's Managed Kubernetes cluster.
 This repository provides a step-by-step tutorial, complete with code examples and configuration files, to help you get started with containerization and Kubernetes on DigitalOcean

 # Prerequisite
- - Any Linux virtual machine running Ubuntu connected to internet.
+ - Any machine connected to internet.
  - Docker installed and running.
 If not already, refer [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
  - DockerHub id. if not already, please refer [here](https://docs.docker.com/accounts/create-account/)
  - git client to clone the repository.
  - static website files.
-Feel free to use to sample in this repo [website-files](https://github.com/vinayvtiwari/simple-web-app-do/tree/main/website-files)
+Feel free to use to sample in this repo (https://github.com/aparnabansal0601/DO_Test_Web_App.git)
  - DigitalOcean login id with relevant permissions.